Notes for the 5th-Edition

 information or lengthy, detailed lists; its written characters form the foundation for many

-algorithmic formulas, magical incantations, and clandestine lore.
+algorithmic formulas, arcane incantations, and clandestine lore.
 Druidic (Syllic) is an oral subset

-of Hemleeg blending its chirps with nature and animal sounds to commune with nature and wildlife.
+of Hemleeg blending its chirps with nature and animal sounds to better commune with nature and wildlife.

-functionality of all of the humanoid languages combined; pronunciations and meanings of some of the
+functionality of all other humanoid languages combined; pronunciations and meanings of some of the

 intent.
 Thieves' Cant (Hwelm) is primarily a non-verbal, sign- and gesture-based version of